New York State Education Department: Graduation rates

 New York has a graduation rate of 80.2 percent (2017), Compared to National Average of 84 percent.
 This was a slight increase over previous year, but that may have been because the State eliminated one of the tests required to graduate.

 Budget

 In 2015, New York spent $67 billion, or $22,366 per-student in elementary and secondary schools.
 (U.S. Census data 2016).
 This is 90% higher than the US average of $11,762, and significantly higher than neighboring states with similar living expenses.
 The spending has increased in recent years by 5.5% between 2015 and 2016 alone.
 Schools in poor high need districts received significantly lower funding.

 Assessments and testing

 State exams

 The NY State Education Department requires that all students in grades 3-8 take state tests in the areas of Mathematics, English, Science.
-All grade 8 students are tested in these subjects as well as a Foreign Language test in a Language Other Than English of the student's choice.
 Previously it was mandated that students take a Social Studies standardized test; this has been discontinued.